 First, we set our blog structure to be similar to Blogger.

 In WordPress, go to Settings – Permalinks and select Custom Structure.
-Enter: /%year%/%monthnum%/%postname%.html9
+Enter: /%year%/%monthnum%/%postname%.html

 We then need to change our existing permalinks for the old posts.
 You should probably backup wordpress before the following.
 I didn’t bother personally but I recommend you do.